 Hitler and the Third Reich

 This module investigates the sounds of German and how they can be described accurately (“phonetics and phonology”).
-Students will learn to transcribe German using the notation of the International Phonetic Association, and we will look in particular at aspects of German pronunciation that are hard to master because they are different to English or similar to French.
-We will also look at how foreign words (including English words) are integrated into the German sound system, and at regional variation in spoken German.
-Developing accurate listening and transcription skills will form a major part of the module.
-There will be a one hour lecture and a one hour workshop each week.
+Students learn to transcribe German using the notation of the International Phonetic Association.
+We look in particular at aspects of German pronunciation that are hard to master because they are different to English.
+We will also look at how foreign words,including English words, are integrated into the German sound system, and at regional variation in spoken German.
+Developing accurate listening and transcription skills will form a major part of the module, as will improving your own pronunciation

 Plus Mandarin Chinese at the appropriate level (intermediate, advanced, proficiency or research level)